 Position at Priory

-Jane Chugg-White began working for Priory Hospital Ticehurst House more than 16 years ago within their residential complex trauma programme.
+Jane Chugg-White began working for Priory Hospital Ticehurst House in 2002, within their residential complex trauma programme.
 She has worked extensively with both residential patients and outpatients with particular specialism in working with PTSD, with both single event and multiple event traumas.
 She also specialises in working with complex PTSD and developmental and attachment based trauma as well as dissociation.
 In addition, she also has extensive experience in working with depression, low self-esteem, and anxiety related issues.